bstnbuck/V-BindShell/README.md

 * Execute it with ``` bash install_run_v.sh```.
 This will install the V-Compiler and runs the shell (if root, Linux-only).
 If non root-user uses this, a precompiled binary will be downloaded and executed.
 * Connect to the specific port from local host (e.g. with netcat).
 * If you use Windows, just download and execute the precompiled binary.

->Attention!
-Use "exit" to close the connection, CTRL-C will raise a V-panic.